iturdikulov/i-unipile-sdk/README.md

   [dashboard](https://dashboard.unipile.com/).
 - Generate your API token (`auth`) in
   [access tokens](https://dashboard.unipile.com/access-tokens)
-- Connect account and get it's id (`default_account_id`), can be copied next to account name in the [accounts](https://dashboard.unipile.com/accounts) section.
+- Connect account and get its id (`default_account_id`), can be copied next to account name in the [accounts](https://dashboard.unipile.com/accounts) section.

 All related information can be found in the [getting-started](https://developer.unipile.com/docs/getting-started) documentation.
-I recommended to watch a quick start video first.
+I recommended watching there a quick start video first.

 #### 2. Initialize client